 In fact, if you look carefully, you'll note that most of the truly bad days in Yankee history have little to do with actual game defeats.

-This list is not ranked, counted down from 10 to 1.
+This list, which I first did in October 2010, is not ranked, counted down from 10 to 1.
 Instead, I'm going to go in chronological order, 1 to 10.

 Top 10 Worst Days In Yankee History

 1. September 23, 1910.
-One hundred years ago.
-Manager George Stallings tells team owners Frank Farrell and Bill Devery that Hal Chase, a good hitter and considered the best-fielding 1st baseman the game has ever seen, has been throwing games.
+Manager George Stallings tells team owners Frank Farrell and Bill Devery that Hal Chase, a good hitter and considered the best-fielding first baseman the game has ever seen, has been throwing games.
 It becomes a situation of, "Either he goes, or I go."

 Naturally, desperate to bring in as many fans as possible, what with the Yankees (still officially called the Highlanders at this point) being the 3rd team in New York, behind the mighty Giants just a few blocks away and the (thus far) perennial contender Dodgers in Brooklyn, Farrell and Devery tell Stallings, "Here's your hat, George, what's your hurry?"